NicholasRasi/FL-Simulator/docs/optimizers.md

 ##### Static Optimizer
 The **Static Optimizer** statically set E, B and N from the given parameters.

+#### Best RT Optimizer
+The **Best RT Optimizer** sets B and N from the given parameters and E is assigned proportionally with respect to the maximum IPS value.
+The device with the highest IPS (which has the lowest computation) is assigned with the highest number of epochs which is the parameter in the configuration file.

 ##### Uniform Optimizer
 The **Uniform Optimizer** generates E, B, N with a uniform distribution in the range specified.